bluesky314/Representation-Learning-Porto-Seguro-s-Safe-Driver-Prediction/README.md

 # Automatic Embedding Network
-Creating an embedding network for automatic feature engineering in the Porto Seguro’s Safe Driver Prediction Challenge.
-All categorial and ordinal features are embedded and processed along with numeric features for final output.

-All embeddings layers and dense layers are made in a loop.
-The network is extremely flexible to different number of layers and embeddings.
+We create an automatic embedding network for end to end prediction.
+[Embeddings layers](https://pytorch.org/tutorials/beginner/nlp/word_embeddings_tutorial.html) are widley sucessful in NLP and we can leverage them to encode categorical data in a fasion similar to Word2vec.
+All categorial and ordinal features are embedded in a loop and processed along with numeric features for final output.
+All embeddings layers and dense layers are made in a loop making for a flexible and reusable code structure.
+The network is also flexible to different number of layers and embeddings.

+Each categorical varible is passed through an embedding layer before being used along with numeric features.
 This serves as a very reusable code piece for future competitions.
-Only basic feature engineering such as outlier detection, missing values, normalization and one-hot encoding is required
+Only basic feature engineering such as outlier detection, missing values detection and normalization is required.

 Network Architecture: